This chapter has been published in the book America to 1744. For ordering information please click here.

 In January 1643 Chief Miantonomo sold Shawomet to the Gortonists.
 After Chief Uncas attacked his kinsman, Miantonomo complained to the governments of Massachusetts and Connecticut and in accord with their treaty asked for permission to go to war against Uncas.
 The governors Haynes and Winthrop indicated they were neutral.
 So with a thousand warriors Miantonomo attacked the Mohegans; but Chief Uncas rallied about four hundred braves and defeated the Narragansetts.
 Miantonomo had borrowed heavy armor from a Gortonist and was captured.
 Samuel Gorton sent a message to Uncas to release Miantonomo.
 The Narragansetts paid Uncas a ransom worth £40, and Miantonomo asked to be released to the English, who held him prisoner in Hartford.
 At their first meeting on September 7, 1643 the new Commissioners approved his execution, and they ordered Uncas to put him to death in his territory.
 The Commissioners warned the Narragansetts not to retaliate against Uncas, and they ordered Connecticut to defend Uncas; but this created enmity among the Narragansetts that lasted many years.
 Dutch intrusion into Connecticut was also brought before the Commissioners, and during Kieft's war the Dutch asked the Commissioners for help against the Indians.
 Captain John Underhill led a Dutch army of more than a hundred men who killed about four hundred Indians.
 In 1644 the English colonies began protecting the Indians who were paying them tribute on Long Island.
 They prohibited selling arms to the Indians, the French, or the Dutch, and the fine was twenty times the value of the articles sold.

-During the English Civil War the General Court of Massachusetts forbade anyone from supporting the royalist cause and removed the name of the king from the oath of office in 1643.
+During the British Civil War the General Court of Massachusetts forbade anyone from supporting the royalist cause and removed the name of the king from the oath of office in 1643.
 Parliament had freed New England from paying customs duties in March.
 A synod of Puritan ministers met to consider how to respond to the Presbyterians at Newbury.
 In 1644 the General Court was divided into the magistrates and the deputies, and in November the Bay colony banned the Anabaptists who did not believe in infant baptism.
 Winthrop was tried for abusing his authority in May 1645, but he was acquitted.
 At Hingham the pastor Peter Hobart complained that the government exceeded its powers in regard to a controversial militia election.

 In 1645 Chief Pessicus led a Narragansett invasion into Mohegan territory and assaulted the fort of Uncas.
 Both Connecticut and New Haven sent forces to defend the Mohegans, and a special meeting of the Commissioners in June sent out envoys, who were abused by the Narragansetts.
 The Narragansetts sent a gift to Governor Winthrop in Boston, asking for an alliance against Uncas, but he refused to accept it on those terms.
 The confederation raised three hundred men with 190 from Massachusetts.
 Roger Williams secured Rhode Island by negotiating neutrality with the Narragansetts in July.
 Miles Standish was leading forces from Plymouth, and he objected to the Rhode Islanders being friendly with the Indians and demanded that they take one side or the other.
 The Indians agreed to negotiate, and they signed a treaty in August; captives were to be returned, and children were to be hostages.
 However, the Narragansetts and the Niantics did not restore the captives nor did they pay the damages.
 The Commissioners called another special meeting in July 1647, and the sachem Ninigret came to Boston with some Niantics and promised to pay a thousand fathoms of wampum.
 At the September meeting Winthrop claimed the western territory of the Niantics for Massachusetts; but the Connecticut commissioners opposed this, and no decision was made.
 In 1648 the Narragansetts and Niantics hired Mohawks for a campaign against the Mohegans.
 The Narragansetts also attacked people in Rhode Island; but the Commissioners did not admit Rhode Island into the Confederation because they would not agree to be part of the Plymouth colony.